IslandViewPTA/islandview-pta-site/site/content/news/book-wrapping-help-needed-in-the-island-view-library.md

 #### How can you help?

-Whenever you have a spare 20 minutes at school, please swing by the library and Ms. Davis will show you how to wrap.
+Whenever you have spare time at school, please swing by the library and Ms. Davis will show you how to wrap.
 I can't guarantee you'll sound like Macklemore when you're done, but you'll definitely help our school!
 For more information, email Sally Davis at sdavis@asd103.org.